In this section, you will explore the following question:

-- Chromosomal crossover is a specific, non-random process during which chromosomes are linked together and exchange DNA, contributing to the genetic diversity.
+Chromosomal crossover is a specific, non-random process during which chromosomes are linked together and exchange DNA, which contributes to the genetic diversity.

-- Chromosomal crossover results in the inheritance of genetic material by offspring and the recombination event is not variable in frequency or location.
+Chromosomal crossover results in the inheritance of enhanced genetic material by offspring, and the subsequent recombination event is not variable in frequency or location.